 MXE (MPC eXecution Environment)

-Your complete confidential application composed of three parts:
+Your complete encrypted application composed of three parts:

 - A Solana program that receives inputs and queues computations

-- Confidential instructions with encrypted logic written in Arcis
+- Encrypted instructions with encrypted logic written in Arcis

 Cluster

-A group of MPC nodes that execute your confidential instructions.
+A group of Multi-Party Computation (MPC) nodes that execute your encrypted instructions.
 You choose

 which cluster when deploying your MXE.
 The selection is made at deployment time